 Governments and the private sector are increasingly working together in the SPS area.
 Some of these Public-Private Partnerships (PPPs) focus on joint efforts – at the international, regional, national and/or sub-national level – to address specific SPS capacity constraints and/or take advantage of market opportunities.
 Other PPPs are centred on co-regulatory approaches to SPS management.
 Following the discussions at the STDF Working Group in March 2018, the work on PPPs will be updated.
 More information is available in this concept note.

 Building SPS capacity of the private sector can have a significant role in meeting SPS requirements, commercializing agriculture, generating economic growth and creating employment.
-The new briefing note brings an overview of STDF projects that contributed to private sector development and triggered key PPPs.
+The new Briefing brings an overview of STDF projects that contributed to private sector development and triggered key PPPs.

 Side-event on Public-Private Partnerships in a value chain context - 2013